 Sewage collection has continued to prove particularly difficult to allocate to the required upstream services.
-We have however developed an approach to deriving an allocation and this is described below:
+We have used a consistent approach with previous years to deriving an allocation and this is described below:

 The starting point is Table 2B from the Annual Performance Report, Wastewater.